 The 7 Continents are Antarctica, Africa, Australia, Asia, Europe, South America and North America.
 Please note there are only seven accepted continents in the world.
 Microcontinents and continental fragments exist, and there are continual claims of the discovery of lost or underwater continents, but none of these are accepted as principal continents e,g, Greater Adria, Madagascar, Zealandia, Mauritia, South Orkney.

-The World Marathon Challenge is organized by Runbuk, Inc., that also organizes extreme events such as the North Pole Marathon ®, Volcano Marathon ®, and Antarctic Ice Marathon & 100k ®.
+The World Marathon Challenge is organized by Runbuk, Inc., that also organizes extreme events such as the North Pole Marathon®, Volcano Marathon®, and Antarctic Ice Marathon & 100k®.
 See the 'Organizers' section for more information.

-There have been seven editions of the race, each year from 2015 to 2020, and in 2023.
-In addition, Richard Donovan ran solo World Marathon Challenges in 2009 and 2012.
+There have been eight editions of the race, each year from 2015 to 2020, in 2023 and 2025.
+The next edition will take place in 2026.

 Yes, the World Marathon Challenge is a member of the Association of Marathons & Distance Races (AIMS) and individual marathons are sanctioned by various national athletics federations including USATF.

 Yes, the fastest average marathon times for the 7 marathons will be declared the outright winner in both male and female individual categories.
-There will also be a team competition in the 2025 World Marathon Challenge: The fastest combined marathon times of the top three team scorers, who finish all 7 marathons, will be declared the winners (a team can be composed of more than three people but must have both male and female runners among its scoring three).
+There will also be a team competition in the 2026 World Marathon Challenge: The fastest combined marathon times of the top three team scorers, who finish all 7 marathons, will be declared the winners (a team can be composed of more than three people but must have both male and female runners among its scoring three).

 There is no set deadline for entering: places are strictly allotted on a first come first served basis until the race field is full.
 A deposit under the installment payment option will secure your place.